Skip to content

-Last updated on 1 January 2024
+Last updated on 1 January 2026

-Money exchange
+Money exchange in Bulgaria

 Exchanging your currency in Bulgaria can be done in licensed exchange bureaus and local banks.
 Both are safe and charge no commission, however, exchange bureaus have slightly better rates.

 Make sure you see both exchange rates (buy and sell) before you change money.
 Some offices try to trick tourists by hiding the buy rates and only show the sell prices.
-That can be attractive as sell rates are always better, but you’re looking for the buy price, that’s the amount you get for your currency in levs.
+That can be attractive as sell rates are always better, but you’re looking for the buy price, that’s the amount you get for your currency in euros.
 Unless otherwise stated, prices are meant per 1 unit of the foreign currency.

 There might be people approaching you to offer money exchange but they are almost always scammers.
 Do not ever try to exchange money on the streets because you will probably end up with empty pockets.
 Official exchange bureaus and local banks are perfectly fine for currency exchange and have good rates.
 You’ll find those in every city center, for example on Vitosha boulevard in Sofia.